Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

    - **Policy Support:** Many countries are implementing policies to phase out ICE vehicles and promote EVs.
 The European Union's Fit for 55 plan aims for a 100%  reduction in CO2 emissions from new cars by 2035, which encourages consumers to switch to EVs.

 4. **Technological Advancements:**
    - **Improved Battery Technology:** Advancements in battery technology have increased the range and efficiency of EVs.
-According to BloombergNEF, the average range of EVs has increased by over 50% in the past five years, addressing range anxiety concerns .
+According to BloombergNEF, the average range of EVs has increased by over 50% in the past five years, addressing range anxiety concerns.
    - **Charging Infrastructure:** The expansion of charging infrastructure has made EV ownership more convenient.
 A report by the International Council on Clean Transportation (ICCT) noted a 40% increase in public charging points globally in 2023 alone.

   These factors collectively contribute to the growing appeal of 4-wheeler EVs among consumers in 2023 and 2024.